AEFeinstein/Super-2024-Swadge-FW/docs/EMULATOR.md

 `--midi-file`: Loads and plays a local MIDI or KAR file using the MIDI Player mode.

+`--export-wav`: When opening a local MIDI file, instead of playing in real-time, the audio will be exported immediately to a WAV file, and the emulator will exit.
+A MIDI filename must be provided, either as an argument to `--midi-file` or implied by passing in an argument ending in `.mid`.
+By default, the name of the output WAV file is the same as the MIDI file's name (e.g. `music.mid` will be exported to `music.wav`), but an alternate name can be specified by passing in an argument ending in `.wav`.
+The order of the `.mid` and `.wav` files does not matter.
+For example: `swadge_emulator --export-wav allstar.mid allstar.wav`, `swadge_emulator -x allstar.wav allstar.mid`, and `swadge_emulator -x allstar.mid` are all equivalent.

 `--seed`: Sets a specific seed to the pseudorandom number generator.
 This is useful when trying to reproduce behavior that relies on `esp_random()`.
 If the seed is not set, a time-based one will be used.
 Note that a seed from one system will not necessarily produce the same output if it is used on a different system.